sbt/sbt-dynver/README.md

 ))
 ```

-Essentially this defines how to transform `git describe`'s output into a string, what the fallback version string is, and then wires everything back together.
+Essentially this defines how to transform the structured output of `git describe`'s into a string, defines the fallback version string, and then wires everything back together.

 ## Dependencies